L. P. Ladouceur

-Ladouceur holds several longevity records for both the Cowboys and the NFL, including most consecutive games played in Cowboys history, most seasons played in Cowboys history, most consecutive games played by a longsnapper in NFL history, and most games played by a Canadian-born player.
+Ladouceur holds several longevity records for both the Cowboys and the NFL, including most consecutive games played in Cowboys history, most seasons played in Cowboys history, most consecutive games played by a long snapper in NFL history, and most games played by a Canadian-born player.

-Early years
+Early life

 Ladouceur attended Notre Dame High School in Montreal, Quebec.
 He went on to play as a defensive lineman for John Abbott College, which is a public college, where as a senior he recorded seven sacks, 48 tackles, and one fumble recovery.

 He accepted a football scholarship from the University of California, Berkeley.
 He also received scholarship offers from Syracuse University and Michigan State University.
 In his first 2 seasons he appeared in only 5 games.
 As a junior, he was named the team's long snapper and was a key player on a special teams unit that did not allow a blocked kick in two straight years.

-Ladouceur was selected in the fourth round of the 2004 CFL Draft by the Ottawa Renegades, but decided to return to school.
+Ladouceur was selected in the fourth round of the 2004 CFL draft by the Ottawa Renegades, but decided to return to school.

 Professional career

 New Orleans Saints

-Ladouceur was signed as an undrafted free agent by the New Orleans Saints after the 2005 NFL Draft on April 27.
+Ladouceur was signed as an undrafted free agent by the New Orleans Saints after the 2005 NFL draft on April 27.
 He was waived on August 29.